 Workplace Health and Safety

-Over time, there has been an increasing awareness of the effects of smoking not only on smokers but those around them.
+Over time, there has been an increasing awareness of the effects of smoking on smokers and those around them.
 The Department of Health recognises that second-hand smoke or passive smoking can still pose risks to non-smokers.

 Additionally, work health and safety legislation obliges you to address drug and alcohol issues in the workplace.
 By law, you must take reasonable or practicable steps to ensure the health and safety of all workers, contractors and clients.
 What counts as reasonable or practical will depend on factors, including the: